agworld/agworld_api_client/README.md

 Agworld is a farm information management system used by Farmers, Agronomists, Retailers, Suppliers and Contractors.
 It is a cloud-based platform that helps improve the world of agriculture.
 See more at http://www.agworld.co/.

 ### Purpose of this Gem
-This gem is an example of how you would use the [json_api_client](https://github.com/chingor13/json_api_client) gem which is itself a Ruby implemention of the [JSON Api](http://jsonapi.org) spec.
+This gem is an example of how you would use the [json_api_client](https://github.com/chingor13/json_api_client) gem which is itself a Ruby implemention of the [JSON Api](http://jsonapi.org) specification.
 Consider this a reference client that gets you started, but defer to [json_api_client](https://github.com/chingor13/json_api_client) and [JSON Api](http://jsonapi.org) as your requirements become more detailed.

 ### Links
 * Agworld Api Documentation (v1) - https://us.agworld.co/docs/user_api/v1/docs